Hamedius/fpga-phase-shifted-clock/README.md

-# EPS Lab 07 – Digital Phase-Shifted Clock Generator (VHDL)
+# fpga Digital Phase Shifted Clock Generator (VHDL)

 This project contains the VHDL designs developed for **LAB07** of the course
 **Electronics Programmable Systems (EPS)**.